-Jacked in piles or piers are constructed using small-diameter steel pipes advanced to bearing depth by hydraulic jacks that are secured to the existing structure being underpinned.
+Jacked in piles or piers are constructed using small-diameter steel pipes advanced to bearing depth by hydraulic jacks secured to the existing structure being underpinned.

 Using the structure as the reaction load, a hydraulic ram is used to push a 3.5 ft section of steel casing into the ground.
-This method essentially load tests each pile, as we are monitoring the pressure/resistance needed to install the casing.
+This method essentially load tests each pile as we monitor the pressure/resistance needed to install the casing.
 This installation resistance directly correlates to the pile capacity.
-After reaching bearing depth, the tops of the pipes are bracketed to the structure’s footing, filled with grout and locked-off to a specified percentage of the design load.
+After reaching bearing depth, the tops of the pipes are bracketed to the structure’s footing, filled with grout, and locked off to a specified percentage of the design load.

-Keller's extensive jacked in pile installation and design experience allows for custom connections to the existing structure based on the site specific logistics eg grade beams, pile caps, structural slabs.
+Keller's extensive jacked in pile installation and design experience allows for custom connections to the existing structure based on the site-specific logistics eg grade beams, pile caps, and structural slabs.